eschweitzer78/gps-design-systems-lwc/README.md

 1. Log in to your org

-1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=000000000000000000) to install the sfGpsDs unlocked package in your org.
+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000IISOAA4" title="sfGpsDs">this link</a> to install the sfGpsDs unlocked package in your org.

-1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=000000000000000000) to install the sfGpsDsAuNsw unlocked package in your org.
+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000IISTAA4" title="sfGpsDsAuNsw">this link</a> to install the sfGpsDsAuNsw unlocked package in your org.

-1. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=000000000000000000) to install the sfGpsDsAuNswS unlocked package in your org.
+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000IISYAA4" title="sfGpsDsAuNswS">this link</a> to install the sfGpsDsAuNswS unlocked package in your org.